 There are a lot of variables that influence the temperature that the slow cooker heats up to:

-• How often is the lid lifted, and does the lid seal well (heat loss)
+- How often is the lid lifted, does it seal well (heat loss)

 Slow Cooker Not Hot Enough, What to do?